 - You are an expectant mother

-- You are a full-time law enforcement officer with arresting powers
+- You are a full-time law enforcement officer or investigator with arresting authorities

 - You are a parent not working full time with custody of a child under six (6) years old